-- Boxed Crook: Flavor text happily lets you know that 47% of Marauders have served jail time, and only 23% have been accused of murder!
-The joke is they're a comparative improvement to the Marines and Firebats, who are a definite vast majority of Boxed Crooks with the latter also adding a likelihood of pyromania into the mix.
+- Boxed Crook: Flavor text happily lets you know that 47% of Marauders have not served jail time, and only 23% have been accused of murder!
+The joke is they're a comparative improvement to Marines, Reapers and Firebats, who are a definite vast majority of Boxed Crooks with the latter also adding a likelihood of pyromania into the mix.

 - Development Gag: Marauder was a working title for the Marine unit in the original StarCraft.

 - Lightning Bruiser: They move fairly fast, pack a punch, and have a good amount of HP.
-Then you get them their Stimpacks and Concussive Shells, increasing their movement and fire rates and giving any unit they attack a penalty for the same.
+Then, you get them their Stimpacks and Concussive Shells, increasing their movement and firing rates and giving any unit they attack a penalty to movement and firing rates.

 - Palette Swap: After the Firebat got the cut, the Marauder was given a recolored and modified texture of their model.

 - Powered Armor: Wear modified Firebat armor with grenade launchers in place of flamethrowers.
 Like Firebats before them, they can take a much harder beating than Marine armor and still survive.

 - Simple, yet Awesome: They produce almost as quickly as Marines, and move as fast as them too.
 A simple force of Marines and Marauders is easy to set up and all set against most air and armor threats.